wuub/SublimeREPL/doc/index.rst

 .. py:method:: read_bytes()

    Read and return some bytes from REPL's incoming stream, blocking as necessary. :class:`ReplManager` will set up a separate thread with a :class:`ReplReader` pump that keeps polling this method.

 .. py:method:: write_bytes(bytes)

    Write some bytes to REPL's outgoing stream.
 User input in the REPL view's command line will be delivered here.

+REPL initialization sequence
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* User interaction causes the execution of `repl_open` command.
+Its arguments are usually taken from a menu configuration file.
+* The open() method of ReplManager is called, where a Repl instance and a ReplView instance get created
+* Within the ReplView constructor, the read and write loops get started.
+The REPL is now alive.

 REPL manager
 ^^^^^^^^^^^^

 Class :class:`ReplManager` is responsible for managing REPL instances (subclasses of :class:`Repl`).
 It initializes new REPLs by:

 * Creating REPL instances
 * Providing an instance of the Sublime view associated with the REPL by reusing an existing one, or creating a new one